ninigodziashvili/ios-decoupled-app-release-article-decoupled-ios-app/README.md

 - An API definition to model the API.
 - And more importantly, we have created a decoupled feature that can be isolated, mocked, and tested on each layer.

-All of these on a very simple feature: Fetch random Dog 🐕 facts.

 Happy Coding <3